param934/ChatRecipe-Extension/README.md

 # YouTube ChatRecipe Extension

-A browser extension to ask questions to ChatRecipe Website (currently has Localhost URLs)
+A browser extension to ask questions to ChatRecipe Website (currently has Localhost URL)

 ## Installation